needle-mirror/com.unity.game-foundation/Documentation~/Tutorials/14-WorkingWithPromotionPopupPrefab.md

 - Specify whether you want a prefix for when the image displays the count of each item, by default an `x` is used but this can be changed, or, if the field is left blank, no prefix will be used
 - Specify whether you want a prefix for when the image displays the count of each currency, by default an `x` is used but this can be changed, or, if the field is left blank, no prefix will be used
 - The game object where you want the image generated should be set in the `Promo Image Container`.
 - The Payout Item Prefab is used to arrange the payout image and count for easy adding of each transaction payout.
-A basic Payout Item prefab is included and attached here, however you could customize your own for a different look.
+Basic Payout Item prefabs can be found in `Game Foundation Prefabs/UI Prefabs/Store/Payout Items/`.
+The one used by default in the Promotion Popup Prefab is the `Vertical Payout Item` however you could customize your own for a different look.
 - The Separator Prefab will be used in between each Payout Item Prefab that is generated.
 In the image above you'll see a simple separator prefab was used to add the `+` in between each payout.
-By default no separator prefab is used by the component, however you can find the one we used in that image in `Game Foundation Prefabs/Samples/02_Promotion Popup.
+By default no separator prefab is used by the component, however you can find the one we used in that image in `Game Foundation Prefabs/Samples/02_Promotion Popup`.

 #### Purchase Button